How To Claim A UK Tax Rebate

-You could be entitled to a tax rebate for varying reasons.
+You could be entitled to a tax rebate for varying reasons, for example:

 These are the questions you should be asking yourself before making a claim.